ecmwf/anemoi-graphs/docs/graphs/introduction.rst

 In this example, two sets of nodes are defined, which have been named ``data`` and ``hidden`` (these names are later used to define edges).
-The ``data`` nodes have been defined based coordinates specified in a :ref:`zarr file <zarr-file>` and the hidden nodes are specified based on a :ref:`triangular refined icosahedron <trinodes>` algorithm.
+The ``data`` nodes have been defined based on coordinates specified in a :ref:`zarr file <zarr-file>` and the hidden nodes are specified based on a :ref:`triangular refined icosahedron <trinodes>` algorithm.